umass-cics250-regex-game/umass-cics250-regex-game.github.io/README.md

 The game is hosted online and accessible here: [umass-cics250-regex-game.github.io](https://umass-cics250-regex-game.github.io)

 - Begin with the Pre-Quiz to assess your current knowledge of regular expressions.
-- Play through 10 levels of the Password Game to practice and reinforce regex skills.
+- Play through 5 levels of the Password Game to practice and reinforce regex skills.
 - Complete the Post-Quiz to evaluate your improvement.
+- Provide feedback through the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfNd0vCwUVqo026Y6JIRyLq_EViuOj9REROGcara9mgPteorw/viewform?usp=dialog) after playing.

 ---